DerWeh/gftools/README.rst

 Installation
 ------------

-The package is available on PyPi:
+The package is available on PyPI:

 .. code-block:: console